7 Haunted British Castles You Can Actually Stay the Night In

 Her apparition is mainly witnessed in the bar area of the Tulloch Castle Hotel…

-The town of Ruthin and the castle are said to be some of the most haunted places in Wales…
+Craig-y-Nos is said to be the most haunted castle in Wales…

 The 17th century Ballygally Castle overlooks the sea at the head of Ballygally Bay.